What we’re about

 Upcoming events (4+)

-● Post-Hike Gathering (Optional): After our adventure, you're welcome to join us for some well-deserved relaxation and camaraderie at The Birdcage Tavern
+● Post-Hike Gathering (Optional): After our adventure, you're welcome to join us for some well-deserved relaxation and camaraderie at the Fantail and Turtle bar in Smales Farm.

 ● First Timers & Regulars: